LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `puzzles`
 	several examples of solving logical puzzles

+- `quick_check`
+	example of using the QuickCheck support provided by the `lgtunit` tool both for interactive testing at the top-level interpreter and for defining unit tests

 - `recipes`
 	example of a possible solution for representing structured data and also of hot patching of running code